Rubenmp/Rubik/README.md

 ## Usage
+Here <input_file> represents a Rubik's cube which we want to solve, <output_file> is the optional file to send the solution.

 ``` bash
 $ ./Rubik [option] [<input_file> [<output_file>]]
 ```
-<input_file> represents a Rubik's cube which we want to solve, <output_file> is the optional file to send the solution.

 ![Demo Gurú](./img/rubik.gif)